 The Sellout by Paul Beatty

 Paul Beatty’s The Sellout “showcases a comic genius at the top of his game”, according to the blurb.
 Writing comedy about race and class takes guts and a deft touch, and Beatty has both in spades.
-A disaffected black man, grieving his late father (and upon discovering that the man’s long-promised much-fabled memoir doesn’t actually exist), takes charge of destiny – his and his country’s – by… taking a case to the Supreme Court that would reinstate slavery and segregation.
+A disaffected black man, grieving his late father (and upon discovering that the man’s long-promised much-fabled memoir doesn’t actually exist), takes charge of destiny – his and his country’s – by… reinstating slavery and segregation in his small Californian hometown.
+He ends up before the Supreme Court for his crimes, convinced that he’s found the way forward for America.
 It’s outrageous, it’s bold, and it works!
+Read my full review of The Sellout here.

 Thank You For Smoking by Christopher Buckley